Luteinising Hormone: What do Your LH Levels Mean?-image

 During menopause, LH levels become elevated, although this can vary from person to person.
 This increase in LH levels happen as a result of the general decline in hormone production by the ovaries.

-When the ovaries stop producing as much oestrogen and progesterone, the hypothalamus responds by increasing the production of GnRH, in an attempt to stimulate the ovaries.
-However, the ovaries become less responsive to GnRH and, instead, LH levels rise.
+When the ovaries stop producing as much oestrogen and progesterone, the pituitary responds by increasing the production of FSH and LH, in an attempt to stimulate the ovaries.
+However, the ovaries become less responsive and, instead, LH levels rise.

 This rise in LH levels is associated with a lot of the typical symptoms of menopause, including hot flashes and night sweats.
-After the menopause, LH levels can decline by around 30-40%
+After menopause, LH levels can decline by around 30-40%.

 High LH levels